 Electronic signature software solutions apply electronic authentication methods to verify the identity of a signer.
 These could include an email address, a corporate ID, or a phone PIN.

-Digital signature software presupposes the use of certificate-based digital IDs.
+Digital signature software, on the other hand, presupposes the use of certificate-based digital IDs.
 The main difference between electronic and digital signatures is that the latter comes with encryption standards.
 A digital signature demonstrates proof of signing by binding each signature to the document with cryptography.
 The digital signature algorithm encrypts a document with invisible digital codes, which helps prevent tampering and duplication.

 Should your business use electronic and digital signatures?

 Yes, there are many reasons to start using electronic and digital signatures in your business.
 For example, many industries and geographical regions have accepted electronic and digital signature standards for business documents.
 Moreover, due to enhanced security, these signatures can be used for higher-risk transactions.

 Electronic and digital signatures alike bring multiple benefits, including security, compliance, cost efficiency, non-repudiation, authentication, integrity, and time management.

 By signing a document on paper, the signer gets a tangible sense of security.
 However, a handwritten signature can be forged.
 Moreover, the signed document itself can be tampered with or misplaced.

 Digital signatures prevent any of these circumstances with certificates from a trust service provider (TSP).
 When a signer uses a digital signature their identity is re-validated, and their signature cryptographically bound to the document.
 Backed by a unique digital identity, digital signatures eliminate the risks of forgery and provide the highest level of security, ensuring the document hasn’t been changed in any way.